 Based on detailed planning of company needs, Biotest ensures that there will be an ongoing job afterwards for all apprentices.
-We inform pupils of the apprenticeships offered by Biotest, organise open days and creation labs for secondary school and college students, and offer targeted orientation events.
+We inform schoolchildren about the apprenticeships that Biotest offers and we also offer internships for schoolchildren.
+For sixth formers and students we organise open days and creation labs, and offer targeted orientation events.

-Due to our close cooperation with universities, we are not just represented at job fairs and arrange regular information days and production site tours.
+Due to our close cooperation with universities, we are not only represented at job fairs or organise regular information days and production site tours or offer a variety of internships.
 We also sponsor professional Bachelor's and Master's courses and offer graduates international trainee programmes.